| Internet-Draft | Mission Mandate | August 2026 |

 collision-resistant name.
 A consumer MUST ignore members it does not

-understand and MUST NOT derive authority from any member.¶
+understand.
+A consumer MUST NOT derive authority from any member.¶

 state_at_issuance records history, not currency.
 A Mandate proves